 - lower productivity

-The Plan will also reduce the pressure on wages alone to cover child care costs.
-With $10aDay child care the 2018 living wage in Metro Vancouver would drop by $4, from $1 to $17/hour.
+The Plan also reduces the pressure on wages alone to cover child care costs.
+With government investments in Child Care BC the 2019 living wage in Metro Vancouver dropped from $20.91 an hour to $19.50 an hour, and similar reductions have been calculated in other BC communities.

 Employers across BC support public investment in child care.
 In rating the Fiscal Prudence of BC Budget 2018 a B+, for example, the Greater Vancouver Board of Trade noted that: